simondevenish/EmberScript/README.md

   <img src="./EmberScript-Logo.png" alt="EmberScript Logo" width="200" />
 </p>

-Ember is a lightweight, extensible, and highly portable language designed for both embedding in games and applications or compiling into stand-alone executables.
-Written entirely in pure C, Ember offers high performance with minimal overhead—perfect for resource-constrained environments.
-Combining simplicity and flexibility, Ember excels at defining game logic, creating in-game events, and scripting interactive behaviors.
+A lightweight, portable programming language for both embedded use and stand-alone executables.
+Written entirely in C, Ember emphasizes:

-Ember compiles to a lightweight, stack-based Virtual Machine for maximum performance, while a subset known as “Ember Script” can interpret the Abstract Syntax Tree (AST) directly—allowing developers to choose whichever approach best fits their project’s needs.

-Long term, Ember aims to blend the best features of Lua, AngelScript, and Haxe—such as lightweight coroutines, optional strong typing, and flexible data structures—while maintaining a friendly, modern syntax.
-By balancing usability and power, Ember seeks to be the go-to choice for scripting, rapid prototyping, and more substantial development in both small- and large-scale projects.
+### Performance & Minimal Overhead
+A compact stack-based VM and optional AST interpreter are included, enabling usage from quick scripting tasks to entire application development.

+### Simplicity & Extensibility
+A clean syntax drawing inspiration from Lua, AngelScript, and Haxe.

+### Adaptability
+Capable of scaling from minimal environments to large-scale applications.

+---

+## Key Highlights

+### Pure C Implementation
+Ensures broad platform support and straightforward integration.

+### Bytecode Compilation
+Supports compilation to a fast, stack-based VM using the `emberc` command-line compiler, or interpretation of the AST directly.

+### Feature-Rich
+Includes coroutines, optional static typing, and a user-friendly syntax.

+### Standard Library & Modules
+Provides a core library, with the ability to import and extend functionality through custom modules.

+### Package Management
+Offers `emberpm` to install and manage Ember modules.

+### Future Roadmap
+Macros and compile-time meta-programming, pattern matching, hot reloading, inline bytecode, advanced memory operations, and more.

+---

+Ember aims to blend the convenience of dynamic scripting languages with the reliability of statically typed systems — all within a minimalist, modern design.
+Contributions and feedback are always welcome!

+---

 ## Example: Future Features in Action